John Archer (British politician): Life and career

 In 1904, Mr. Allen Glaser Minns [sic], a colored man from the West Indies, was elected mayor of the borough of Thetford, Norfolk.

 Legacy

 Archer House, part of the Battersea Village estate, was named after Archer upon construction in the 1930s.
-Wandsworth School was renamed in his honour in 1986 but it closed in 1991.
+In 1986 John Archer School was formed from the merger of Wandsworth School and Spencer Park School but it closed in 1991.
 There is a John Archer Way in Wandsworth and in Liverpool, a John Archer Hall.

 In 2004, John Archer was chosen for the "100 Great Black Britons" list, coming 72nd in a public vote.

 In 2010, Archer was commemorated with a blue plaque from the Nubian Jak Community Trust.

 In April 2013 Archer was one of six people selected by Royal Mail for the "Great Britons" commemorative postage stamp issue.

 In November 2013 Archer was honoured by English Heritage with a blue plaque at his former home, 55 Brynmaer Road, Battersea.

 In March 2018 the Ark Academy Network renamed High View Primary school in Battersea as Ark John Archer Academy.